moritzploss/tribology/README.md

 # tribology
 This package is a collection of methods and classes for tribology research and education, including contact mechanics and lubrication science.
-It provides implementations of empirical and numerical calculation routines together with frequently used constants.
+It provides implementations of analytical and numerical calculation routines together with frequently used constants.

-The package [documenation](https://moritzploss.github.io/tribology) is under construction at the moment and provided in the `/docs` directory.
+The package [documenation](https://moritzploss.github.io/tribology) is under construction at the moment and provided through **GitHub Pages** and in the `/docs` directory.

-The package is currently hosted on github:
+The **tribology** package is currently hosted on GitHub:

     https://github.com/moritzploss/tribology